Azure/bicep-types-az/generated/datafactory/microsoft.datafactory/2018-06-01/types.md

 * **type**: 'SecureString' (Required): Type of the secret.
 * **value**: string (Required): Value of secure string.

+## SecureInputOutputPolicy
+### Properties
+* **secureInput**: bool: When set to true, Input from activity is considered as secure and will not be logged to monitoring.
+* **secureOutput**: bool: When set to true, Output from activity is considered as secure and will not be logged to monitoring.

 ## SecureString
 ### Properties